Tetrax-10/letterboxd-custom-images/README.md

 # Letterboxd Custom Backdrops

-Allows you to customize letterboxd backdrops of your profile, film, list, review and person pages "without letterboxd PATRON".
-Additionally, it shows backdrops for less popular films.
+This userscript allows you to customize _letterboxd backdrops_ without letterboxd _PATRON_.

-All the customization this script provides is local and won't be visible to other users.
+All the customization this userscript provides is local and won't be visible to other users.

 ## Installation